168th Rifle Division: Krasnoye Selo-Ropsha Offensive

 The commander of Leningrad Front, Army Gen. L. A. Govorov, planned to have 2nd Shock and 42nd Armies break through the German lines they faced and then link up at Ropsha, cutting off the German forces between that place and the Gulf of Finland.
 This would also reestablish land communications with Oranienbaum.
 2nd Shock was led by Lt.
 Gen. I. I. Fediuninskii, and he placed his 122nd Corps in first echelon of the attack, although the 168th was in its Corps' second echelon.

 The offensive began at dawn on January 14, 1944, with a massive artillery preparation of 104,000 shells over 65 minutes against the positions of the 9th and 10th Luftwaffe Field Divisions.
-Despite extensive fortifications built since 1941 the massed Soviet riflemen, assisted by tanks, soon overcame the forward defebses and by day's end had gained up to 3km on a 10km-wide front.
+Despite extensive fortifications built since 1941 the massed Soviet riflemen, assisted by tanks, soon overcame the forward defenses and by day's end had gained up to 3km on a 10km-wide front.
 The advance continued overnight as the lead divisions pushed forward another 4km, and the next day shattered what was left of 10th Luftwaffe Division, while the 168th was committed from second echelon.
 2nd Shock was finally halted by heavy fire west of Ropsha.
 42nd Army also made good progress from its side on the first two days.

 January 16 saw the battle develop with greater fury and during its course Fediuninskii's forces completed the penetration of the main defensive belt.
 He now formed a small mobile group from a tank brigade, a self-propelled artillery regiment, a battalion of infantry in trucks, an artillery battalion, and other units with orders to take Ropsha at all cost.
 Counterattacks brought this to a halt halfway to the objective.
 While the German High Command debated the retreat of 18th Army the entire 2nd Shock Army surged ahead on January 18 and the 122nd Corps took Ropsha the next day.
 The same day, at 2100 hours the 462nd Rifle Regiment linked up with the 54th Engineer Battalion of 42nd Army's mobile group just south of Ropsha.
 The 168th was now under 108th Rifle Corps, which had previously been in Front reserve.
 On the morning of January 20 the two Armies met all along their fronts, closing the door behind the German grouping to the north.